edelveart/figurate_numbers/README.md

 ## List of implemented sequences

-* Note that `=` means that you can call the same function with those .
+* Note that `=` means that you can call the same sequence with different names.

 ### 1. Plane Figurate Numbers
 <ol>